Axlefublr/axlefublr.github.io/content/rust-scripting/index.md

 I could just have some code in my own config for a couple of months, completely working. \
 And then, once I'm ready to, I could package it all nice and prettily.

-Fish is even more amazing than that, because you can have a lot of callable executables in a single files, thanks to a technique I use and will probably talk about in the future.
+Fish is even more amazing than that, because you can have a lot of callable executables in single files, thanks to a technique I use and will probably talk about in the future.
 So, the pressure of writing something new in fish is also really really small.

 Starting up a new CSS extension with stylus is *slightly* a process, but it's straightforward and fast enough where it's not that big of a commitment.
 If I want to, I can easily shrink the ridiculously large sidebar with css for some stupid website, without it breaking my flow particularly much.